Tumne/star-trakker/README.md

 - typescript (opted out, but usually my go to),
 - jsdoc comments everywhere (currently only in util files),
 - scss mixins/variables or even better styled-components
-- constants, enums, overall clean up.
+- constants, enums

-If this was a production ready app, I would eject create-react-app and configure accordingly, though realistically would have built the webpack from scratch.
+If this was a production ready app, I would eject create-react-app and tailor a production config.
+Though realistically would have built the webpack from scratch.
 Code splitting, lazy loading sections, common chunks.
-Dockerfiles, env variables, deploy scripts; the whole deep space nine.
+Dockerfiles, env variables, deploy scripts.

 ## Getting Started